bersp/turbfpe/README.md

 # Usage
 For a concrete walkthrough, see the **`analysis_example/`** directory.
 It holds the filtered velocity data set from the reference study (`Renner_8000Hz_filter.npy`), a complete parameter file (`Renner_params.toml`), and a short driver script (`analysis.py`).
-The script parses the TOML file, executes the functions listed under `rutine`, and writes results to the locations defined in the configuration tables.
+The script parses the TOML file, executes the functions listed under `routine`, and writes results to the locations defined in the configuration tables.

 For a description of the parameters and each routine entry, consult the corresponding sections in the documentation.